Let Yet Kone massacre

-The Let Yet Kone massacre was a mass killing of civilians on 16 September 2022, at a monastic school in the village of Let Yet Kone, near Tabayin in Sagaing Region, Myanmar.
+The Let Yet Kone massacre was a mass killing of civilians on 16 September 2022, at a monastic school in the village of Let Yet Kone, near Tabayin in Sagaing Region, in north-western Myanmar.
 During the massacre, Myanmar Army and Myanmar Air Force troops killed at least 13 civilians, including 8 children.
 The event became one of Myanmar's deadliest civilian massacres involving children in 2022, during which 165 children were killed by military forces.

 Background

 On 1 February 2021, the Myanmar Armed Forces staged a coup d'état and deposed the democratically elected government led by the National League for Democracy.
 Shortly thereafter, the military established a junta, the State Administration Council (SAC), and declared a national state of emergency.
 In response, civilians throughout the country staged large-scale protests to resist the military takeover.

 By May 2021, the resistance had escalated into a civil war against the SAC, which was unwilling to compromise.
 Let Yet Kone (also spelt Letyetkon) is situated in the traditional Bamar Buddhist heartland, which quickly emerged as a stronghold of resistance against military rule.
 Given the fierce resistance, by November 2021, the Burmese military had begun launching airstrikes in Sagaing to regain control, forcing thousands of villagers to flee.
 Sagaing Region was previously the site of several other recent massacres, including the Mon Taing Pin massacre in May 2022, which killed 37 villagers.